YouTube takes down giraffe birth for nudity

 It was supposed to be educational.
 It seems that someone -- or some machine -- at YouTube didn't agree.
 The livestream was taken down, before April the giraffe had given birth.

-A park spokesman said on Facebook that its "live giraffe cam" saw as many as 30 million views in about 12 hours.
+The park's Facebook page reported that the "live giraffe cam" saw as many as 30 million views in about 12 hours.
 This online popularity, however, may have brought with it opposing factions.

 "There's a handful of extremists and animal rights activists that may not agree with us," he wrote, adding they had "unfortunately reported our YouTube cam as a sexually or nude content."